thoughtspot/thoughtspot.github.io/_admin/data-modeling/edit-model-file.md

 ## Overview of the modeling process

-Data modeling is a three steps process:

-1. Download the model file.
-2. Change settings in the model file.
-3. Upload the edited model file.
+The data formats you use in your system are controlled by the modeling file, an Excel file.
+Data modeling is a three steps process where you download the model file, edit it, and upload your changes back into the system.

 You can edit the data modeling file using Microsoft Excel, vi/vim, or a compatible tool.
 In each row of the modeling file, all the data properties corresponding to a column from your data are listed.
 You can modify many of these properties by typing in the new value.
 Remember these important guidelines when editing the model file:

 -   Do not modify any value in a column which contains **DoNotModify** in the field under the column heading.
 -   Make sure to keep the file in the same format as it had when you downloaded it (CSV text file).